MingShiuanSung/ESL_Homework3/README.md

 <br>

 The result image "out.bmp" will be saved at ./stratus, and the elapsed time will be shown on the terminal. <br>
+You can check the synthesis report in <br>
+./stratus/bdw_work/modules/SobelFilter/.../stratus_hls.log <br>
+And Verilog simulated time in <br> ./stratus/bdw_work/sims/.../bdw_sim.log